-At the start of each financial year, the Constabulary and PCC agree a programme of internal and external audit work, which is reported back through the Joint Audit and Ethics Committee, responsible for enhancing public trust and confidence in the governance of the PCC and the Constabulary.
-It also assists the PCC in discharging their statutory responsibility for holding the Chief Constable to account.
-Minutes of the Joint Audit and Ethics Committee are published on the OPCC website.
+At the start of each financial year, the Constabulary and PCC agree a programme of internal and external audit work, which is reported back through the Joint Audit Committee, responsible for enhancing public trust and confidence in the governance of the PCC and the Constabulary.
+It also assists the PCC in discharging his statutory responsibility for holding the Chief Constable to account.
+Minutes of the Joint Audit Committee are published on the OPCC website.

 The Constabulary is subject not only to internal and external audit procedures, but also to an extensive and intrusive inspection regime, through HMICFRS and its fellow criminal justice inspectorates; the results of these inspections are published nationally.
-Lancashire Constabulary has recently received its PEEL inspection, the results of which are due to be published in September.
+Lancashire Constabulary is currently subject to its PEEL inspection, the results of which will be received in due course.
 The Constabulary responds to any issues highlighted during this process by developing action plans to address areas for improvement and has a governance process to oversee this work and link to continuous improvement.